+44 (0)333 122 0010

 How I ‘make it happen’ for my clients

 I give practical advice and I help my clients to navigate the immigration “minefield” with as little or as much support they feel they need.
 I also review applications/documents, and provide detailed representations.

 A bit about my background

 I worked in Hong Kong for almost a year, under the guidance of a former President of the Hong Kong Law Society, before training in Scotland as a lawyer.
 I was admitted as a solicitor in Scotland in July 2015 and successfully completed my legal training in June 2016.
-Since qualifying I have practiced immigration law exclusively and regularly advise organisations on how to obtain a Tier 2 sponsor licence and also have extensive experience advising individuals on a wide range of immigration matters.
-I have also represented clients in the First-tier Tribunal (Immigration and Asylum Chamber).
+I was further admitted as a solicitor in England and Wales in March 2021.
+Since qualifying in 2016 I have practised UK immigration and British nationality law exclusively.
+Given the nature of my work, I have extensive experience advising businesses and individuals both based around the world, and those based locally in the UK, on the full spectrum of UK immigration matters.
+I have also successfully challenged negative decisions including representing and advocating for clients in the First-tier Tribunal (Immigration and Asylum Chamber).

 What I wish I’d known at the start of my career

 The law is not always black and white, and that’s OK.
 It is being able to advise on the risks which is important.